 The heritage of the Anglican Church goes back to the reign of King Henry VIII.
 He ruled from 1509 to 1547.
 The King’s rule and events that led to the formation of the Church of England are based on faith, politics, and social reasons of the time.

 The Church of England

 The beliefs of the Church of England is a remarkable mixture of Catholicism and Reformation theology.
-Furthermore, the Nicene Creed is an authoritative declarations of belief for the Anglican Church and typically recited in worship services.
+Furthermore, the Nicene Creed is an authoritative declaration of belief for the Anglican Church and typically recited in worship services.
 Interestingly, the church does not require individuals to agree with or accept all the statements of the Nicene Creed.
-However it encourages its members to learn the meaning and intent of the Creed.
+However, it encourages its members to learn the meaning and intent of the Creed.

 As in the Catholic Church, the celebration of the Eucharist maintains a prominent position to the worship service.
 In addition, the communal offering of prayer and praise — through the recitation of the liturgy — sustains a prominent position in the service.

 Today the Anglican Communion comprises 39 autonomous national and regional Churches plus six Extra-Provincial Churches and dioceses; all of whom join in a reciprocal relationship — with the Archbishop of Canterbury, who is the Communion’s spiritual head.